Easy Semi-Homemade Gifts to Give This Year (2024)

-Easy semi-homemade gifts to give this year including a favorite that I make every year.
+Easy semi-homemade gift ideas to give this year including a favorite that I make every year.
 Christmas stovetop potpourri in jars is so pretty and colorful, making the whole house smell good!
-It’s as easy to put a few together as it is to open the jar, slice the orange, and toss the rest of the jar into a simmer pot or sauce pan over low heat.
+It’s as easy to put a few together as it is to open the jar, slice the orange, and toss the rest of the jar into a simmer pot or saucepan over low heat.
 Your house will smell soooo Christmassy!
 The aroma will put you in the holiday mood for sure.

-These are perfect for a few friends and neighbors.
-And while you’re at it, make a few for yourself too so that you’ll have them on hand when you want your house to smell so delicious.
+These are perfect DIY gift ideas to give to a few friends and neighbors.
+And while you’re at it, make a few for yourself, too, so that you’ll have them on hand when you want your house to smell so delicious.
 Delicious is seriously the best way I can describe it!
-I store a few in the refrigerator and use them when people are coming or when I just want to enjoy it myself.
+I store a few in the refrigerator and use them when people are coming over or when I just want to enjoy it myself.
+The blend of citrus, cinnamon, and all the spices is simply delightful.

 Here’s what you need for the stove top potpourri recipe for an easy semi-homemade Christmas gift